Aquafina-water-bottle/jp-mining-note/docs/docs/setupanki.md

 Required for Yomichan and most other Anki-related automated tasks to work.
 I use the default config that comes with the add-on.

+If you installed JPMN Manager, you likely already have this installed.

-!!! note "Note for Anki versions 2.1.49 and below"
+??? note "Note for Anki versions 2.1.49 and below"

+    This is left for legacy purposes, because jp-mining-note no longer officially supports versions 2.1.49 or below.

     Anki versions 2.1.49 and below require a hack to the Anki-Connect config for certain features within the card to work.